gprMax/gprMax/README.rst

 Installation (End users)
 ========================

-You should use the following guidance if you intend to use gprMax without developing the code.
-There are 2 main steps to the installation: Getting the code; and installing Python, packages, and a C compiler.
+You should use the following guidance if you intend to use gprMax `without` developing the code.
+There are 2 main steps to the installation: Getting the code; and installing Python, packages, and C libraries.

 Get the code
 ------------